What is Cetaphil? Uses, warnings & side effects

 • If you have a local reaction, such as skin irritation, stop using the product.
 Consult your doctor for medical advice.
 If you have an allergic reaction, which is rare, get emergency medical help.

-What form(s) does Cetaphil come in
+What form(s) does Cetaphil come in?

 How to take Cetaphil

-• Use Cetaphil according to the package directions.
+• Use Cetaphil according to package directions.

 What to do if you miss a dose of Cetaphil